weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 With multicast, it is possible for a node to transmit its data once and then to have it delivered to multiple receivers in the same multicast group.
 Multicasting is used by software that generates and distributes data feeds to other applications.

-This tutorial describes the following topics:
+This tutorial you will run a multicast demo in an ECS cluster and then visualize the result in Weave Cloud.
+Specifically, this tutorial describes the following topics:

 * [What You Will Use](#what-use)
 * [Launching the AWS CloudFormation Template](#launching-AWS)